begedin/talk-slides/slides/vue_3_en.md

 - sharing knowledge and strategy

-Note: What this is, however, is us sharing what we've learned, what our strategy was and how it worked it.
+Note: What this is, however, is us sharing what we've learned, what our strategy was and how it worked out for us specifically.

 I'm not really sure if it's going to be useful, but hopefully it will be interesting.

 ---